 Dinita Alishia Clark began her formal training in modern dance (Horton) under the instruction of Faye Snow at the age of 15 at Franklin Learning Center High.
 At the age of 16, she joined Eleone's second company in 1999 for two years in the production "Carols In Color" under the direction of Shawn Lamere Williams and trained with Philadanco's Summer Intensive Training Program in 2000, 2001, and 2002.

-She continued her studies in modern, ballet and jazz at the University of the Arts where she earned her BFA degree in Dance.
+She continued her studies in modern, ballet and jazz at the University of the Arts where she earned her BFA degree in Modern Dance in 2005.
 She expanded her knowledge of the many forms of hip-hop and funk styles and has been choreographing and teaching various levels and age groups ranging from six to adults as well as children with special needs.

 Dinita became a core member of Rennie Harris Puremovement.
 In the summer of 2008, she was promoted to dance captain.
 With the passion to motivate, inspire and educate, it could only be recognized with a reward.
 In March 2009, she was promoted to rehearsal director of RHPM until November 2010.